Lindsay Lohan Wants To Reunite With Britney & Paris For Her Bday & Fans Are Living For It

 — Lindsay Lohan (@lindsaylohan) June 28, 2017

 However, years have passed since the trio have reunited.
-The rehab and jail days are behind LiLo, Paris and Brit, and they’re all in very different place, now.
+The rehab and jail days are behind LiLo, Paris and Brit, and they’re all in very different places, now.
 LiLo has been living it up over seas as a nightclub owner.
-And, it appears as though she’s jumping back into acting.
-She recently posted a photo Instagram, where she was on the set of a TV show.
+And, she’s even jumping back into acting.
+She recently posted a photo to Instagram, where she was on the set of Sick Note season 2 with Rupert Grint, 28.

 As for Paris?
-Well, she’s living it up around the world as a DJ.
+Well, she’s living it up all around the world as a DJ.
 She’s even in a happy relationship with actor, Chris Zylka, 32.
-And, you all may know what Brit has been up too.
+And, you all may know what Brit has been up to.
 The singer has been killing it on stage in Vegas, where she has a show residency.
 And, she too, is happily in a relationship with her music video love interest, Sam Asghari.
 So, you can see why a potential reunion would be a big deal, right?

 Lindsay’s birthday bash is just four days away, which means we could be all be witnesses to one of the most iconic reunions ever, very soon.
-Hopefully we’ll get an RSVP sooner than the bash!
+Hopefully we’ll see an RSVP from Brit or Paris sooner than the bash!
 Until then, we’ll be waiting ladies…

 Check out some of the epic reactions from excited fans!